 This condition is associated with inflammation and scarring of the conjunctiva and cornea.
 Inflammation and scarring of the eyelids can alter the eyelid position and the growth of eyelashes to cause trichiasis, a condition in which the eyelashes touch the cornea and can cause damage to the corneal surface.

-Allergic conjunctivitis is inflammation of the conjunctiva caused by allergy-inducing substances such as dust, pollen, pet dander, etc. These substances activate the immune system and prompt cells (called mast cells) to release inflammatory chemicals, such as histamine.
+Allergic conjunctivitis is inflammation of the conjunctiva caused by allergy-inducing substances such as dust, pollen, and pet dander.
+These substances activate the immune system and prompt cells (called mast cells) to release inflammatory chemicals, such as histamine.
 This results in redness, irritation, tearing, light sensitivity, and especially, itching.
 People with allergic conjunctivitis are likely to have a history of other allergic symptoms including sneezing, itchy nose, and runny nose.